 Tip #3: Set limits on behavior – with consequences, not words and threats.

-Over the course of the holidays, there will inevitably be times when the kid’s behavior escalates.
+Throughout the holidays, there will inevitably be times when the kid’s behavior escalates.
 If you find yourself reminding, threatening, negotiating, and nagging kids over and over, then please consider this:

 It is much easier to establish limits on how loud, or how physical, or how volatile their behavior can be by using consequences – rather than words or threats.
 Don’t be afraid to put the kids into time-out – regardless of where you are at – if their behavior is out-of-control.

-If you’re at Grandma’s house and everyone’s trying to enjoy a meal, and your child is out-of-control, walk them to the car and sit in the car for a 10-minute time out.
+If you’re at Grandma’s house and everyone’s trying to enjoy a meal, and your child is out of control, walk them to the car and sit in the car for a 10-minute time out.
 You will likely only need to do this once or twice, and your kids will get the message.